i-like-robots/magnolia-mock-server/README.md

 ### Can I configure the node depth and node types to return?

-Yes, like the Magnolia delivery endpoint configuration you can filter my node type and tree depth.
+Yes, like the Magnolia delivery endpoint configuration you can filter by node type, child node type, and tree depth.